-14 Things Dads Actually Want to Do for Father's Day in Boston
+14 Things to Do on Father's Day in Boston with Dad

-With Father’s Day nearly upon us, it’s time to plan a day of family fun to celebrate dad.
-We’ve found that the perfect recipe for Father’s Day activities includes a balance of something guys really want to do with something you and children will also enjoy.
+With Father’s Day nearly upon us, it’s time to plan a day of family fun in Boston to celebrate dad.
+The perfect recipe ideal activities include a balance of something guys really want to do with the rest of the family will also enjoy.
 Sure, you can scour our summer fun guide for ideas, but trust us (and the dads in our lives who we tapped for approval): These 14 outings are sure to make fathers feel extra special and make memories for kids at the same time.

 Hike over to Stone Hill at The Clark - Williamstown.
 Photo courtesy of Massachusetts Office of Travel & Tourism